 Whereas the young Dunmore is presented as with the explosive verb ‘jump’, the old is seemingly plagued with illnesses.
 She focuses on the semantics of injury: ‘spoiled’, ‘scars’, ‘bad back’, ‘bruised foot’ all presenting a weakened version of the poet.
 This stalk difference between the two characters is driven through these contrasting descriptions.

 The excitement of youth is explored further within this stanza.
-The fresh possibility of childhood is represented through the ‘white paper’, with all the space symbolising the endless options.
+The fresh possibility of childhood is represented through the ‘white paper’, with all the space symbolizing the endless options.
 Moreover, the use of ‘white’ not only suggests blankness, but also a sense of childhood purity.
 This becomes further contrasted with the later presentation of Dunmore as a ‘cloud[ing]’ morning’, contrasting the faded and grey later Dunmore with the youthful ‘white’ Dunmore.
-The concept of a blank page is further important considering the personal context of To My Nine-Year-Old Self.
-Indeed, written by Dunmore about her childhood self, the dramatic irony is that we know Dunmore grows up to be a successful poet.
-The ‘white page’ is an image filled with meaning.

-The rapid changes between ideas, and sense of easy distraction present the quick and unstrained nature of childhood.
-The flitting within the last two lines of this stanza lead to an erratic energy to flourish.
-The structure reflects this energy, with caesura, endstop and hyphen punctuating the stanza with continual breaks.
-The truncated structure reflects the mind of the child, always stopping and branching to new ideas and ventures.
+The rapid changes between ideas and a sense of easy distraction present the quick and unstrained nature of childhood.
+The flitting within the last two lines of this stanza leads to erratic energy to flourish.
+Moreover, the truncated structure reflects the mind of the child, always stopping and branching to new ideas and ventures.
 The sense of adventure, with there always being something to do, is palpable for young Dunmore.
 The older Dunmore looks back sadly at her childhood, mourning the passing.

 The shortest line is shocking after the revelation of her giving up on the connection between her two identities.
 Following ‘then’, the blankness is a moment of silence within the poem.
 It’s almost as if Dunmore takes a moment to mourn everything she has lost before turning to go.

-Dunmore is presented as a ‘cloud’ which greys that ‘summer morning’, she is self-presenting as a burden.
-Her unhappiness is clouding her own memories of her childhood.
-The happiness she once felt now fading as she realises the impossibility of return.
+Dunmore presents herself as a ‘cloud’ which greys that ‘summer morning’, she is self-presenting as a burden.
+Her unhappiness is clouding her memories of her childhood.
+The happiness she once felt now fading as she realizes the impossibility of return.

-The final stanza returns to echo the first with a direct addressing of the childhood version.
+This stanza returns to echo the first with direct addressing of the childhood version.
 ‘I leave you’, the final statement of division, the retraction from childhood happiness into her present gloom.

-Already the child has began to lose a sense of her own childhood.
-The semantics of injury which characterise the older Dunmore in stanza 2 permeate through in this stanza.
-The ‘ripe scab’ is the first injury, representing the first moment childhood begins to fade.
-The use of ‘slowly’ doubly suggests the childhood curiosity and the adulthood’s warning.
+Already the child has begun to lose a sense of her childhood.
+The semantics of injury which characterizes the older Dunmore in stanza two permeate through in this stanza.
+The ‘ripe scab’ is the first injury, representing the first-moment childhood begins to fade.
+The use of ‘slowly’ doubly suggests childhood curiosity and adulthood’s warning.
 The scar presents something new and exciting and to explore.
-Yet, for the older Dunmore it is a glimpse of what is to come.
-Dunmore prays that her younger self takes everything ‘slowly’, savouring the numbered moments of a happy childhood.
+Yet, for the older Dunmore, it is a glimpse of what is to come.
+Dunmore prays that her younger self takes everything ‘slowly’, savoring the numbered moments of a happy childhood.